Code-Institute-Submissions/ale-aparicio-Quizos_janResub/README.md

 # 4. Skeleton
 Wireframe mockups were made in [Figma](https://www.figma.com/) to have a visual guide and ensure to provide a good user experience and a satisfying aesthetic.

-The Home Page
+The Home Page:

 ![Home Page](readme-assets/MS2home.png)

-The Categories Page
+The Categories Page:

 ![Categories Page](readme-assets/MS2categories.png)

-The Quiz page
+The Quiz page:

 ![Quiz Page](readme-assets/MS2quiz.png)

-The Create Page
+The Create Page:

 ![QUiz Page](readme-assets/MS2create.png)